2025/2026 Winter Season Rules

 • Registration Deadline: End of the regular season.

-• Underage Allowance: Up to 8 players aged 50–54 may register.
+• Each team may register up to 8 players aged 50–54 years old.

 • On Game Day: Only 5 players aged 50–54 may be listed on the game sheet.